-Meg completed her friend Mal Peet’s novel Beck, left unfinished when he died in 2015, and it was published by Walker to stunning reviews in autumn 2016 and shortlisted for the Carnegie Prize.
+Meg completed her friend Mal Peet’s novel Beck, left unfinished when he died in 2015.
+It was published by Walker to stunning reviews in autumn 2016 and shortlisted for the Carnegie Prize.

-In 2017, Good Dog McTavish, about a rescue dog on a mission to sort out his new family, is published by Barrington Stoke and Candlewick in America, with three sequels written and more to come.
-It has already sold in Sweden and Italy.
-Barrington Stoke also published her novella, Moose Baby, about a teenage couple whose baby is a moose, in 2013.
+Good Dog McTavish, for younger readers, about a rescue dog on a mission to sort out his new family, is published by Barrington Stoke and Candlewick in America, with three sequels written and more to come.
+Barrington Stoke also published her novella, Moose Baby, in 2013.

 The Great Godden, her first in a loosely summer-themed trilogy of YA novels, was released to widespread praise in 2020 and shortlisted for the Costa Children’s Award.
 It will be followed by Friends Like These (Bloomsbury, June 2022), an alluring, coming-of-age novel about two interns set in 1980s New York.